horiaionut/jslibp2p-chat-tutorial/1/introduction.md

 In a p2p system it might be not clear which of these standards does the other party supports.
 As the standards are drastically different it would be hard for a p2p system to implement each one from scratch.

 ## This is where transports of libp2p comes
-One thing which is very clear though every transport is very different in the core implementation it has certain operations in common eg. dialing other user, recieving packets, etc.
+One thing which is very clear though every transport is very different in the core implementation it has certain operations in common eg. dialing other user, receiving packets, etc.
 >TODO: Add better examples above.

 `libp2p` uses this commonality to come up with an interface (a set of functions) that any module needs to follow in order to be used in an transport.